 Chapter one – my birth

 "That's it.
 Maiden" I heard as I strained to extend my arms and legs.

 "It's not every day you see the birth of a mortal!"
 I opened my eyes and saw an angelic woman before me.
 Her violet eyes met mine and were full of excitement.
 Her waist length curls of blonde hair shone, golden, in the sunlight.
 Contrasting with her white feathered wings arched proudly and surrounding us as she moved closer.
 I noticed each feather was traced with silver that glimmered with every step.
 The silky material of her lilac chiton rubbed against my skin as she embraced me.
 I knew I would never forget the next words she whispered in my ear.

 "I don't understand" I whispered back.
 She broke our embrace and held me at arm's length.

 "What?"
 I gasped as she moved revealing a large crowd her wings had obscured.
-Unlike Astraea they were all naked; varying in height and hair colour they were all looking at her eagerly.
+Varying in height and hair colour, they were all looking at Astraea eagerly.
 Unease began to weigh on me more than the earth.

 "Come on" she squeezed my hand in reassurance.

 "I'll be here every step of the way"

 I swallowed hard and we stepped forward out of the overturned soil and onto the grass.

 "I, Astraea, ambassador of the golden race of man introduce you all too…."